toumorokoshi/transmute-core/docs/tutorial.rst

     # note: this must be executed only after all APIs are mounted.
     add_swagger(app, "/swagger.json", "/api/")

-This mounts a the swagger json payload to /swagger.json, and provides a UI to view that at /api/.
+This mounts the swagger json payload to /swagger.json, and provides a UI to view that at /api/.

 At the end of the day, you can get a well documented API, and provide documentation, with roughly 4 lines from transmute_core.